donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 }
 ```

-Here the hexadecimal value `0x8b8` translates to `2232` in decimal; that many blocks have already been mined.
+The hexadecimal value `0x8b8` translates to `2232` in decimal, the number of blocks that have been mined so far.

 ### Checking the Miner Account Balance (Coinbase)